shoui520/shoui520.github.io/docs/vn.md

 ```bash
 WINEARCH=win32 wineboot
 ```
 Now we need to install the common redistributables such as DirectX, Visual C++ Runtimes and .NET Framework 3.5 and other things that make video cutscenes work.

+!!! tip "Optional: Font smoothing"
+	You can do `winetricks fontsmooth=rgb` because without it, the font is simply awful.

+!!! tip "Optional: GUI Improvments"
+	You can open the Registry Editor using `wine regedit` and import [this .reg file](https://cdn.discordapp.com/attachments/813105334763126814/813105422285799464/wine_breeze_colors.reg), the GUI should look nice and clean then.

 ```bash
 winetricks ffdshow quartz wmp10 lavfilters d3dx9 dxvk dotnet35 vcrun2003 vcrun2005 vcrun2008 vcrun2010 vcrun2012 vcrun2013 vcrun2015
 ```